Crawford School of Public Policy: Children's Policy Centre (CPC)

 The Children's Policy Centre (CPC) undertakes inter-disciplinary research on issues relating to children's policy.
-The centre aims to contribute to both policy and scholarship, focusing on children's participation; child protection; and overcoming child poverty and disadvantage.
+The centre aims to contribute to both policy and scholarship, focusing on children's participation, child protection, and overcoming child poverty and disadvantage.
 Associate Professor Sharon Bessell is the director of the centre.

 China Economy and Business Program (CEBP)

 The China Economy and Business Program (CEBP) is home to the strongest concentration of research outside China on the Chinese economy.
 The program is a joint undertaking of the Crawford School and the Research School of Pacific and Asian Studies with the program administered by the Crawford School.
 CEBP coordinates projects into relevant external communities like the research of ANU-based scholars on the Chinese economy and business.

 The CEBP incorporates skills in economic and policy analysis to identify the most important trends in China's economic development and assess their implications.
-The program draws on proficiency from across the ANU and links to an extensive network of the region's most influential specialists on China.
+The program draws on proficiency from across the ANU and links to an extensive network of the region's most influential specialists in China.
 Associate Professor Ligang Song is the director of CEBP.

 Development Policy Centre (DPC)

 The Development Policy Centre (DPC) is an aid and development policy think tank.
-The DPC emerged at the time of unprecedented growth in the Australian aid program.
+The DPC emerged at a time of unprecedented growth in the Australian aid program.
 It researches and promotes discussion of aid effectiveness, the Pacific Islands (including Papua New Guinea), and development policy.
 The centre hosts events and runs both the blog Devpol Blog that is updated frequently, and a website that contains regularly updated information on the centre, discussion papers, policy briefs and reports.

 The Development Policy Centre is directed by Professor Stephen Howes.

 East Asian Bureau of Economic Research (EABER)

 The Crawford School houses both the secretariats for the East Asia Forum (EAF) and the East Asian Bureau of Economic Research (EABER).
 The EAF brings together Australia's expertise on East Asia, publishing 2 articles daily and releasing a quarterly magazine, the East Asia Forum Quarterly (EAFQ).
-EABER works on building research capacity, and brings together the top economic research institutes and researchers in the region.
+EABER works on building research capacity and brings together the top economic research institutes and researchers in the region.
 Together, they promote dialogue and research on the most important economic, political and other issues in the region.
 In addition, EABER organizes several high-level conferences, including the Pacific Trade and Development (PAFTAD) conference series.

 EABER and EAF were officially launched in Australia by the then treasurer, Peter Costello, in the Menzies Library at the ANU in Canberra on the 17th of October in 2007.
 EABER was launched internationally by Indonesia's Coordinating Minister for Economic Affairs, Boediono, in Bogor in 2005.

-EABER is directed by Emeritus Professor Peter Drysdale.
+EABER is directed by emeritus Professor Peter Drysdale.